midilab/jc303/README.md

 **Installation**: The platform zip pack will contain a folder per plugin format, just pick the format you want to install and copy the content of the folder to your OS plugin format folder.

-**Known issues**: MacOS AU not loading in M1 tested with ableton11, all other MacOS plugins format tested and working fine on M1!

 ## Build

 Generate the project first before you compile.